Koenkk/zigbee2mqtt.io/docs/devices/zbmini-l.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
-## Notes

-### Device stuck
-In case of switching the coordinators a device may stuck in error state which is indicated by slowly blinking light (about 1 flash per second).
-To switch a device to a pairing mode power it off for 10 sec.
-After power on it enters pairing mode automatically.
 <!-- Notes END: Do not edit below this line -->